LeisureLinkElements/ll-seance-behavior/README.md

 # ll-seance-behavior

-Enables an element to perform the following actions on any child (target) elements that also have this behavior, have unique HTML ids, and either do not yet exist in the local DOM, or have not reached a desired life-cycle state ('ready', 'attached' or 'detached'):
+Enables an element to perform the following actions on any child (target) elements that also have this behavior, have unique HTML ids, may not yet exist in the local DOM, and may have not reached a desired life-cycle state ('ready', 'attached' or 'detached'):

 - Set one or more attribute(s) on the target element.
 - Set up a callback function that will be called with the target element as an argument.